Ludovic Stewart, 2nd Duke of Lennox: England

 Lennox was a conduit for patronage and court appointments, and those hoping to place their allies at court would solicit his favour.
 However, Lennox claimed that placing more Scottish people in the king's household had become difficult.
 He wrote to Sir William Livingstone of Kilsyth who had asked for a place for a Napier of Merchiston Castle;"although the King has this long time promised Merchiston ever the next vacant place, yet many has been placed over him and in this has found great impediments; for believe that a stranger shall find great difficulty to obtain any such place so long as there is any English man that does aim at it; for it is thought by them all that there is already too many Scots here in such places."

 He went as ambassador to France in January 1605.
 The mission was to return the compliment of the embassy of the Marquis de Rosny, who came to London in 1603.
 Lennox's cousin, the Marquise de Verneuil, was under house arrest in Paris, and was moved to different lodging far from the Duke's apartments.
-In July 1606 Lennox was sent to Gravesend to welcome Christian IV of Denmark-Norway, the younger brother of the queen Anne of Denmark, to England.
+In July 1606 Lennox was sent to Gravesend to welcome Christian IV of Denmark and Norway, the younger brother of the queen Anne of Denmark, to England.
 His companions included Sir Robert Gordon of Gordonstoun.
 In August 1605 he joined the King and Queen at Drayton House in Northamptonshire.